imteekay/programming-language-research/research/experiments/typescript/README.md

 - `Transform`: changes the syntax tree to match tsconfig options
 - `Emit`: prints the syntax tree into .js, .d.ts, and other files

-Let's see how tht API looks like:
+Let's see how that API looks like:

 ```typescript
 import * as ts from 'typescript';